 LONG BEACH - Throughout the day and throughout Long Beach Tuesday the Cambodian community honored victims of the Killing Fields genocide that claimed about two million victims.

-From morning prayers to evening programs, to a measure in City Hall to declare April Genocide Awareness Month, it was
+From morning prayers to evening programs, to a measure in City Hall to declare April Genocide Awareness Month, it was a day of remembrance.

 April 17 marked the 37th anniversary of the fall of Phnom Penh to the Khmer Rouge and the start of a brutal 44-month reign in which millions died from execution, malnutrition, disease and privation.